-Ana Paula is the Coordinator for Fundraising and Deveopment at Community Solutions.
+Ana Paula is the Interim Director of Development at Community Solutions.
 Ana Paula’s duties include writing proposals for Community Solutions’ initiatives, managing donor reports for existing program funders and planning site visits and donor events.

 Prior to joining the team, she was a Program Associate at United Way of Greater Los Angeles where she wrote RFPs and managed the Housing Stability grantees.
 She also helped write and launch Home for Good, the five-year plan to end chronic homelessness in Los Angeles County.
-Ana Paula received her BA in Business Administration from Loyola Marymount University and is currently an Urban Policy graduate student at The New School for Public Engagement.
+Ana Paula received her BA in Business Administration from Loyola Marymount University and her MA in Urban Policy from The New School for Public Engagement.